obaf/AI-based-Models-for-Paediatric-Appendicitis-Severity-Predictions/README.md

 A fully reproducible benchmark that isolates the **severity** prediction task (complicated vs uncomplicated appendicitis) on the **Regensburg Pediatric Appendicitis** dataset and tests whether modern tabular classifiers can match or beat the published results of Marcinkevičs et al. (2024).

-> ⚠️ **Disclaimer.** This is an **educational / methodological** benchmark on a public research dataset.
-The numbers here are **not** clinical findings, this is **not** medical advice, and nothing here is a validated clinical decision tool.
-Any clinical use would require external/prospective validation and appropriate governance.

 ---